Sleepyblue/calendar-app-vue/README.md

 <br>

 ### <a id="heads-up">Heads up<a>
->Please note that the project is currently under development and will surely have certain (a lot of 🥴) limitations.
+1. > Please note that the project is currently under development and will surely have certain (a lot of 🥴) limitations.
 Check the [Pain Points](#pain-points) section for more information!

+2. > I adopted using reactive props destructure, which is an experimental feature.
+Check the RFC at https://github.com/vuejs/rfcs/discussions/502 for more information on it.

 <br>